This week, I want to share a specific way you can deal with your negative emotions.

 My partner and I have decided to spend 2017 traveling.
 Working & traveling.
 We cancelled our apartment.
 I resigned from a work position I had in one firm (let go of that steady income), and we bought one way tickets.
 I’m already saying goodbye to everything I know here.

 First stop is Thailand, then Australia, and then New Zealand.
 After that, who knows.

 One would think I must be on cloud 9, right?

 Every day I’m dancing with joy.

-However, if I’ll be honest with you – I had been drowning in anxiety and fear as well.
+However, it’s not joy I’m only dancing with.
+If I’m honest with you, I had been drowning in anxiety and fear as well.

-Here’s what was going on: During the day, I felt great!
-I did my tasks, had sessions with clients.
-At the end of the day I felt contented.
+During the day, I would feel great.
+I would my tasks, have sessions with clients.
+And, at the end of the day, I felt contented.
 My mornings?
-Ahh, mornings were a completely different story.
+Completely different story.
 I would wake up feeling anxious like never before.

-First thoughts in my mind were – “What are you doing?!
+First thoughts would pound in my head: “What are you doing?!
 What if something bad happens?
 What if you end up alone, or run out of money?
 Why are you leaving your family?!!
 You know nothing about where you’re going!!”